 They might be right, or wrong.
 But you are probably wrong when you think that something is right only because everyone seems to say so.

-These are some of the items I read somewhere on Quora & wanted to share here, these psychological aspects always plays in your mind, when you are trading.
+These are some of the items I read somewhere & wanted to share here, these psychological aspects always plays in your mind when you are trading.
 If you handle it well, half the battle is won.